'I felt forgotten': Police respond to New Orleans carjacking two days later

-NEW ORLEANS — A woman is speaking out after she was nearly carjacked in New Orleans East.
+NEW ORLEANS — After she was nearly carjacked in New Orleans East, one recent crime victim did what anybody would do.
+She called 9-1-1.
+Then, she waited.

 Five days after nearly being carjacked, this woman is still shaken.